Rongo University and Project Humanity

 How you can help

 Books are at the center of everything we’re doing so please help organize or support a book drive and the African Library Project.
+In 2018, we aim to start 60 more libraries, but we need the book drives to do it.
 And if you want to visit that book you donated to a book drive, you can volunteer with Project Humanity to work with us and Rongo University to help train teachers to be librarians, meet with members of various library committees, and help document how the libraries are working.

 Our sincere thanks to the people making it happen